Bund yields dip as investors eye German parliament vote on Greece

-LONDON, July 17 (Reuters) - German yields fell on Friday as German lawmakers debated a government request they need to approve to open negotiations on a new three-year bailout programme for Greece.
+LONDON, July 17 (Reuters) - German yields fell on Friday ahead of a parliamentary debate in Germany to approve a government request to open talks on a new three-year bailout programme for Greece.

-Dwindling debt supply in the northern hemisphere summer holidays was also helping to keep bond yields subdued, analysts said.
+Dwindling debt supply in the northern hemisphere summer holidays was also helping to keeping bond yields subdued, analysts said.

-Greece remained in focus with attention on the German parliament, where Chancellor Angela Merkel urged lawmakers to back the negotiations, saying the alternative was chaos and the idea of Athens temporarily leaving the euro wouldn’t work.

-While approval is not in doubt, the acrimonious debate highlights questions about the economic and political costs of the bailout and doubts about Athens’ ability to implement the tough reforms.
+While German lawmakers are seen giving the Berlin government a mandate to open negotiations on a bailout, the debate is expected to be acrimonious and focus attention on questions about the economic and political costs of the bailout and doubts about Athens’ ability to implement the tough reforms.

 German Finance Minister Wolfgang Schaeuble, one of Greece’s toughest critics, questioned whether Athens would get the bailout, even after the parliamentary vote.
 He suggested its financing needs were spiralling and a debt “haircut” or write-off - outside the euro zone - might be a better solution.